fosslinux/live-bootstrap/parts.rst

 ============

 This is where all the magic begins.
-We start with our hex0 and kaem seeds and bootstrap our way up to M2-Planet, a subset of C, and mes-m2, an independent port of GNU Mes to M2-Planet.
+We start with our hex0 and kaem seeds and bootstrap our way up to M2-Planet, a subset of C.
 The following steps are taken here:

 -  hex0 (seed)
 -  hex0 compiles hex1